stanwood/handbook/README.md

 Corporate processes all those emails and assigns them to our office assistants.
 They assign a cost centre and approve it.

-After 1-2 days, those invoices are assigned to our CEO who approves as well.
+After 1-2 days, those invoices are assigned to our MD who approves as well.

 After that, another corporate employee approves the invoice as well.
 With that, the invoices are paid 1-5 days later.